-“Students who study geography here are definitely at an advantage,” says Professor Ron Janke, who teaches geography and geomorphology.
+“Students who study geography here are definitely at an advantage,” says (retired) Professor Ron Janke, who taught geography and geomorphology.

 “This county has a variety of landforms.
 We have features formed by glaciers and wind, desert landform features, the Kankakee River, sand islands, and this area has four out of the five types of dunes in the world,” he says.

-To ensure students experience these unique land features, Professor Janke dedicates one month of his geomorphology class every semester to field trips.
+To ensure students experience these unique land features, Professor Janke dedicated one month of his geomorphology class every semester to field trips.